Sunday, December 31, 2006

-I wasn't going to take a walk today (it's cold out there!) but I went ahead anyway, mostly because my parents called and they told me that my Aunt Marian (who I told you about here), well, that she had passed away on Christmas.
+I'd not planned to take a walk today (it's cold out there!) but I went ahead, mostly because my parents called and told me that my Aunt Marian (who I wrote about here), well, she had passed away on Christmas.
 Christmas morning, in fact.
-I almost told them, "I know," because somewhere inside me I did already know, but I refrained.
+I almost told them, "I know," because somewhere inside me I did already know.

-So anyway, I wanted to go ahead with a walk because I think most clearly while passing those tall, old houses--somehow they make me feel like the real me in a more custom-made world for my old-fashioned soul ( a whole other post, that thought)...
-So I bundled-up in my long black wool coat and my black-knit gloves, and then as I walked along the sidewalks, I thought about my Aunt Marian having arrived in Heaven and how she must have been greeted by lots of people, Jesus and my grandparents (her parents) in particular... and then suddenly, the nicest scene popped into my head.
+I think most clearly while passing those tall, old houses.
+Somehow I feel like the real me in a more custom-made world for my old-fashioned soul.
+As I walked along the sidewalks, I thought about my Aunt Marian having arrived in Heaven and how she must have been greeted by lots of people, Jesus and my grandparents (her parents) and then suddenly, the nicest scene popped into my head.

-In this 'scene', I saw my Aunt Marian, her husband (my Uncle Ray), who pre-deceased her, and my grandparents--all four--sitting at the outdoor patio of a heavenly coffee shop.
+I 'saw' my Aunt Marian, her husband (my Uncle Ray), who pre-deceased her, and my grandparents--all four--sitting at the outdoor patio of a heavenly coffee shop.
 And it came to me that--of course!
-Heaven must certainly have coffee shops--why not?
-Ones better and more perfect than any you would find in France or Italy or well, anyplace here on Earth.
+Heaven must certainly have coffee shops, ones more perfect than any in France or Italy or well, anyplace here.

-And I 'saw' both those couples seated around a small table there on the coffee shop's patio and they were drinking coffee (can you imagine such good coffee?) and each of them were laughing... remembering good, harmonious times in the past.
-And looking closer, I glimpsed in the eyes of each, a light of anticipation of many, many more great times to come in that place of Light and laughter and true, true love.
+And I 'saw' both those couples seated around a small table there on the coffee shop's patio, drinking coffee (such incredible coffee!) and each of them laughed, remembering good, harmonious times in the past.
+And looking closer, I glimpsed in the eyes of each, a light of anticipation of many more beautiful times to come in that place of Light.

-And then later, out of the cold, I stepped inside our warm house, smiling...
-And caught myself anticipating when I, too, would be seated around that table with those who arrived early and are waiting for me, even now.
+And then later, out of the cold, I stepped inside our warm house, smiling, and caught myself anticipating when I, also, will be seated around that table with those who arrived early and are waiting for me, even now.

 Thursday, December 28, 2006

 Tom and I had planned for weeks to go see The Pursuit of Happyness, but this morning I told him, "You know?
-I've already cried every time I've watched the previews and then I saw Oprah's show about the whole movie, watched more previews, and well, I feel like I've seen it already!"
+I've already cried every time I've watched the previews and then I saw Oprah's show about the whole movie and well, I feel like I've seen it already!"

-Maybe I, especially, loved this movie because, ever since my wonder-eyed tiny girl days, I've gazed up at manikins in department stores and wondered, "What would it be like if they all came alive after the store closes?"
-The same goes for museums, display windows and ok, I confess.... even my own backyard.
-Well, in a strange, kinda-sorta way.
-Don't tell anyone, but even now, when I sometimes lug the trash outside at night, I peek over at our dark backyard and nearly always imagine that I see people sitting in our chairs and drinking lemonade and laughing.
+Maybe I, especially, loved this film because, ever since my wonder-eyed tiny girl days, I've gazed up at manikins in department stores and wondered, "What would it be like if they all came alive after the store closes?"
+The same for museums, display windows and I confess--even my own backyard.
+Don't tell anyone, but when I lug the trash outside at night, I peek over at our dark backyard and imagine that I see people sitting in our chairs and drinking lemonade, laughing.

-Anyway, Night At The Museum fed my imagination and tickled it, too.
-My favorite parts were rather simple ones--the parts where people in Victorian and other period costumes strolled together in pairs talking quietly down the museum halls.
-People who had no speaking parts, but were just there to add ambiance and a sense of motion and oddity.
+Anyway, Night At The Museum fed and tickled my imagination.
+My favorite parts were rather simple--people in Victorian and other period costumes strolled together in pairs talking quietly down the museum halls.
+People who had no speaking parts, but were there to add ambiance, a sense of motion, oddity.